Matthew-Mosior/fasta-region-inspector/README.md

 ## Example Usage
 **FRI** is easy to use, as it only requires a single command-line positional argument, the configuration YAML.

-If you are on a M1 mac, please run the project using the following:
+If you are on an M1 mac, please run the project using the following:
 ```
 % stack exec --arch aarch64 fasta-region-inspector-exe /path/to/configuration.yaml
 ```

-If you are **NOT** a M1 mac, please run the project using the following:
+If you are **NOT** an M1 mac, please run the project using the following:
 ```
 % stack exec fasta-region-inspector-exe /path/to/configuration.yaml
 ```